 The reading sections of both tests include passages from various subject areas. | The SAT places a greater emphasis on challenging vocabulary words.
 The ACT tends to focus more on overall comprehension rather than vocabulary specifically. |

-The math sections of the ACT and SAT have both similarities and differences.
+The maths sections of the ACT Vs SAT have both similarities and differences.
 Let’s explore them:

 Similarities | Differences |